 Robotics is one of the most flexible and cost effective packaging solutions for today’s competitive market.
 State-of-the-art precision, reduced work related injuries, and a high return on investment make robotic packaging systems an increasing choice for solving the challenge of processing finished goods efficiently.

-Robotic Dual Palletizing of Boxes
+How Does the Robotic Dual Palletizing of Boxes Work?

 The robotic palletizing cell can load two different box sizes onto separate pallets simultaneously.
 The robot automatically picks up the box from the end one of two conveyors.
 RFID technology is used to communicate in real-time with the robot to complete the palletizing sequence.
-The robot with presents the box to a print and apply label applicator where labels with product specific information are applied to the box.
+The robot presents the box to a print and apply label applicator where labels with product specific information are applied to the box.
 Next, the robot stacks the box on the appropriate pallet in a programed pattern.
 The robot also places slip sheets on each pallet and between box layers for stability.
 When a pallet is complete, an operator can disable the palletizing cell momentarily to remove the finished pallet without stopping the rest of the packaging line.
 Once an empty pallet has been placed and the cell enabled, palletizing can continue.

-Robotic Palletizing of Boxes
+How Does the Robotic Palletizing of Boxes Work?

 The robot will remove boxed rolls from an accumulation conveyor and place them on the pallet.
 The robot stacks the boxes on the pallet in a programed pattern.
 The robot also places slip sheets on each pallet and between box layers for stability.
 When the pallet is complete it will advance to the end of the powered conveyor.